Eyelid Surgery (Blepharoplasty)

 What is a Blepharoplasty?

-Blepharoplasty refers to eyelid surgery and is designed to remove the excess fat, along with skin and muscle, from the upper and lower eyelids.
-It is the second most common aesthetic procedure performed by plastic surgeons.
+Blepharoplasty refers to eyelid surgery and is designed to remove the excess fat, skin, and muscle from the upper and lower eyelids.
+It is the second most common aesthetic procedure performed by plastic surgeons in the United States.

 How is Eyelid Surgery Performed?

-Eyelid surgery is usually performed using local anesthesia and light intravenous sedation.
-It is commonly done in a doctor’s office, outpatient surgical center or, in some cases, in a hospital.
+Eyelid surgery is usually performed under local anesthesia and light intravenous sedation.
+It is commonly done in a doctor’s office, outpatient surgical center, or in some cases, a hospital.
 The procedure is most often performed on an outpatient basis.
+Dr. Antell performs blepharoplasties in his accredited state-of-the-art surgical facility in New York.

 What are the risks involved with Plastic Surgery of the Eyelids?